Families should focus on this vast park’s kid-friendly hikes that are full of climbing challenges.

 KidTripster Tip: If you have older kids, you may consider a half-day mountain biking tour on the famous Canyonlands slickrock.
 If so, make sure that you clearly communicate your family’s skill level when booking the trip.
 There’s some advanced terrain here that’s not suitable for novices.

 Where to stay?

 If you’re headed south from Canyonlands, consider Devils Canyon Campground on US-191 near Monticello.
-Situated on national forest land, this campground is quiet and rustic; picnic tables, fire rings, plus vault toilets and drinking water (no showers) are available.
-There’s no hookups for RVs.
-It’s a good spot for a one-night stopover.
+Situated on national forest land, this campground is quiet and rustic; picnic tables, fire rings, vault toilets and drinking water (no showers) are available.
+There are no hookups for RVs.
+It’s a good, inexpensive spot for a one-night stop.
 Cost: $10/night.

 Or if you’re headed north for a visit to Arches, try Moab Valley RV Resort and Campground.
 Located about three miles from Arches Visitor Center and downtown Moab, the park offers tent sites, cabins, cottages, and full hook-up RV sites with cable.
-There’s a pool, playground, putting green, life-size chess set, and horseshoe pits.
-Free WiFi.
-Cost: $31-57/night.
+There’s a pool, playground, putting green, life-sized chess set, and horseshoe pits.
+Cost: $31-57/night; free Wi-Fi.

 Headed to Arches National Park?
 Click here.
 How about little-known but spectacular Natural Bridges National Monument?
 Click here.

 Editor Shellie Bailey-Shah travels to national parks with her husband and two sons.
 She’s logged thousands of miles behind the wheel of the family’s RV.